A small class still means a big impact. But impact on whom? Well, the answer is everyone.

 Want in?

-University alternative spring break programs are rapidly growing in popularity across the country, but this trip offers more: curricular-based experiences in global health, exposure to medical and mission work abroad, community service learning, and cultural experiences unlike anywhere else.
+University alternative spring break programs are rapidly growing in popularity across the country, but this Concordia study abroad program offers more: curricular-based experiences in global health, exposure to medical and mission work abroad, community service learning, and cultural experiences unlike anywhere else.
 We are proud to be living out the mission of Concordia – serving Christ in the church and the world.

 —This story is written by Jessica Loppnow, an assistant professor in the Department of Natural Sciences.